SHXTGVN/SHXTGVN/README.md

 ---
 hello !

-you may refer to me as AJ/JJ/GRANDMA as they are what im most commonly known as , or wtv other name i also go by [ theres a whole list , all could be found in my pronouns page , you may also refer to me as wtv you'd like , seriously , i will add it to the list ! ] .
+you may refer to me as AJ/JJ/GRANDMA as they are what im most commonly known as , or wtv other name i also go by [ theres a whole list , all could be found in my pronouns page , you may also refer to me as wtv you'd like , seriously , i will add it to the list ! i tend to not stick to one name .. identity crisis ] .

-female ; she / her ; minor !
+female ; she / her ; april 23 ; minor !
 ---
 please keep in mind that my activity is completely random , i dont get online much due to being busy irl or just not feeling it . which is why i would be offline for weeks and get online for a few days .